marcolardera/chatgpt-cli/README.md

 ### Configuration file

 The configuration file *config.yaml* can be found in the default config directory of the user defined by the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).

+On a Linux/MacOS system it is defined by the $XDG_CONFIG_HOME variable (check it using `echo $XDG_CONFIG_HOME`).
+On Linux, if not set, the default should be the `$HOME/.config` folder.

+On the first execution of the script, a template of the config file is automatically created.

 ## Models